thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

 ![](../../../images/reference/performance-aws-instances/method/m6a-2xlarge/25k-10k-15k/jmx-cassandra.png)

 Conclusion: Cassandra requires more CPU resources, but it save x5 disk space, lower IOPS load.
+CPU avg 75%.
+This is good setup with average load 10k msg/sec, 30k data point/sec.
 Cassandra can handle x2-x3 more load (compare to PostgreSQL only) with a single instance deployment and able to scale up horizontally by adding a new nodes to the Cassandra cluster.
 It is a good idea to start with Cassandra from the very beginning of your Thingsboard instance and maintain the same stack for the entire project lifetime.
 For the lower message rate, you can fit the Cassandra deployment to a much smaller instance adjusting the heap size limits.
 System can be scaled up vertically up to 50-100%.
 For significant horizontal scaling, please, consider to set up a Thingsboard cluster.

+### Cassandra - 100k devices, 5k msg/s

+Load configuration: 100_000 devices, MQTT, 5000 msg/sec, 15000 telemetry/sec, MQTT, Postgres (TS latest), Kafka queue, Cassandra (TS)
-### m6a.2xlarge (8 vCPUs AMD EPYC 3rd, 32 GiB, EBS GP3) + Cassandra - 100k devices, 5k msg/sec, 15k tps
+Instance: AWS m6a.2xlarge (8 vCPUs AMD EPYC 3rd, 32 GiB, EBS GP3)

-To produce 100k connection we need at least 2 performance-test instances.
+To produce 100k simultaneous connection we need at least 2 performance-test instances.
 Regarding the maximum port count 65535 on a single server.

 First, we need to increase ip local port range on performance test instance that setup many outgoing connections.
 Now we can open up to 64511 IP ports.